mavryk-network/mavryk-snapshot/README.md

-# tezos-snapshot
+# mavryk-snapshot

-Services to create and provide Tezos nodes snapshots
+Services to create and provide Mavryk nodes snapshots

 We have two entry points for two services, the Photographer CronJob and the Web Server.
 ## Photographer Entrypoint

-Service to create Tezos nodes snapshots and upload them into Google Cloud Storage.
+Service to create Mavryk nodes snapshots and upload them into Google Cloud Storage.

 We from marigold use it as a CronJob in K8S that is triggered every day.